libxsmm/libxsmm/README.md

 void libxsmm_finalize(void);
 ```

-## Matrix Multiplication
+## Matrix Multiplication<a name="interface-for-matrix-multiplication"></a>

-<a name="interface-for-matrix-multiplication"></a>The function domain for dense Matrix Multiplications (MM) provides special support for Small Matrix Multiplications (SMM) as well as the industry-standard interface for GEneral Matrix Matrix multiplication (GEMM).
-All details can be found in a separate [document](documentation/libxsmm_mm.md).
+This domain (MM) supports Small Matrix Multiplications (SMM), batches of multiple multiplications as well as the industry-standard interface for GEneral Matrix Matrix multiplication (GEMM).
+The details are covered in a separate [document](documentation/libxsmm_mm.md).

-## Deep Neural Networks
+## Deep Neural Networks<a name="interface-for-convolutions"></a>

-<a name="interface-for-convolutions"></a>The function domain for Deep Neural Networks (DNN) is detailed by a separate [document](documentation/libxsmm_dnn.md).
-Please also note the separate guide for [Getting Started using TensorFlow&trade; and LIBXSMM](documentation/tensorflow.md).
+This domain (DNN) is detailed by a separate [document](documentation/libxsmm_dnn.md).
+Please also note on how to [Get Started with TensorFlow&trade; using LIBXSMM](documentation/tensorflow.md).

 ## Service Functions

-For convenient operation of the library and to ease integration, a few service routines are available.
-They do not exactly belong to the core functionality of LIBXSMM (SMM or DNN domain), but users are encouraged to rely on these routines of the API.
-There are two categories: (1)&#160;routines which are available for C and Fortran, and (2)&#160;routines which are only available with the C interface.
+For convenient operation of the library and to ease integration, some service routines are available.
+These routines may not belong to the core functionality of LIBXSMM (SMM or DNN domain), but users are encouraged to use this domain (AUX).
+There are two categories: (1)&#160;routines which are available for C and Fortran, and (2)&#160;routines thats are only available per C interface.

 The [service function domain (AUX)](documentation/libxsmm_aux.md) contains routines for: